yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

         yb-voyager fall-forward switchover --export-dir <EXPORT_DIR>
         ```

-    1. Proceed with the switchover process by doing the following:
+    1. From another terminal, proceed with the following steps while the switchover operation is in progress.

-        1. Stop the fall-forward synchronize process.
+        1. Stop the `fall-forward synchronize` process.
-        1. Stop the  fall-forward setup process after it has imported all the events to the fall-forward database.
+        1. Stop the `fall-forward setup` process after it has imported all the events to the fall-forward database.

 1. Wait for the switchover process to complete.
 The status of the switchover process can be monitored by the following command: